moggirain/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - Stands for **Adaptive Moment Estimation**.
 - Adam optimization and RMSprop are among the optimization algorithms that worked very well with a lot of NN architectures.
 - Adam optimization simply puts RMSprop and momentum together!
+- Adam could be used with mini-batches and batch gradient descent.
 - Pseudo code:
   ```
   vdW = 0, vdW = 0